planetoftheweb/rayveal/README.md

 ## Instructions

 Instead of creating HTML files, you simply create one or more `*.md` files in the `docs/slides` folder.
-A server is required in order to use RayVeal properly...since the markdown files have to be loaded dynamicaly, so upload the contents of the `build` folder to a server.
+A server is required in order to use RayVeal properly...since the markdown files have to be loaded dynamicaly, so upload the contents of the `docs` folder to a server.

 ## Installing Locally with NPM (optional)

 Optionally, you can just run the presentation locally (great when you can't guarantee a network connection), There's a live preview server provided.

 1. Grab/Fork from [repo](http://github.com/planetoftheweb/rayveal)
-1. `build` folder has presentation
+1. `docs` folder has presentation
 1. `docs/slides/demo.md` subfolder has sample markdown
 1. `slides/index.json` has a list of presentations (optional)